Mark Felt: Code for contacting Woodward

 Woodward explained that when he wanted to meet Deep Throat, he would move a flowerpot with a red flag on his apartment balcony; he lived at number 617, Webster House, 1718 P Street, Northwest.
 On occasions when Deep Throat wanted a meeting, he would circle the page number on page twenty of Woodward's copy of The New York Times (delivered to his building) and draw clock hands to signal the hour.

 Adrian Havill questioned these claims in his 1993 biography of Woodward and Bernstein.
 He said Woodward's balcony faced an interior courtyard and was not visible from the street.
-Woodward said that the courtyard had been bricked in since he lived there.
+Woodward said that the courtyard had been bricked in since he had lived there.
 Havill also said The Times was not delivered in copies marked by apartment, but Woodward and a former neighbor disputed this claim.